AbuTekky/CoderCoBootcamp/Networking/Challenge1.md

 ![Web Browser Image](images/tcpconnection.png)

-<p style="font-size: smaller;"><em>TThe browser uses the IP address to establish a TCP connection to the web server.
+<p style="font-size: smaller;"><em>The browser uses the IP address to establish a TCP connection to the web server.
 This involves a three-way handshake:</em>
 </div>

 <ol style="font-size: smaller;">